Cremuss/blender-data-baker/README.md

 [img](Documentations/Images/)

-This can be fixed by adding extra frames to the VAT, what may be called **padding**.
-For each clip, *insert its last frame before its first*, and *append its first frame after its last*, though you may choose to do just one of the two.
-That’s assuming you know the direction the V coordinates have to be scrolled, which may vary depending on the UV coordinate system of the targeted game engine, and that animations may only be played in that direction.
+This can be fixed by adding extra frames to the VAT, a process we may call **padding**.
+For each clip, *insert its last frame before its first*, and *append its first frame after its last*.
 While **padding** duplicates frames and thus slightly **increases the VAT resolution**, the benefits should outweigh the drawbacks.

 [img](Documentations/Images/)

+> [!NOTE]
+> You may choose to add padding on last frames only or first frames only but that’s assuming you know the direction the V coordinates have to be scrolled, which may vary depending on the UV coordinate system of the targeted game engine/graphics API, and that animations may only be played in that direction.

 Now, this **one-frame-per-row** packing scheme has its limits.

 Firstly, it often results in **non-power-of-two** (NPOT) VATs.
 Vertex & frame count are unlikely to be a power of two and while NPOT textures *were once unsupported in most game engines*, the *situation has improved* but there are still some important things to note.
 It’s very hard to find information on what happens under the hood in older and more recent GPUs and coming with absolute truths on such a broad and obscure topic is unwise.

-It wouldn’t be unrealistic to assume that an **NPOT texture may be store as the next power-of-two** (POT) texture on a lot of hardware.
+That said, it wouldn’t be unrealistic to assume that an **NPOT texture may be store as the next power-of-two** (POT) texture on a lot of hardware.
 One may even read here and there that a NPOT texture may be padded with black pixels to be converted to a POT texture, causing interpolation issues on borders, but we digress.
 A **400x200** texture *may* be stored as a **512x256** texture depending on your targeted hardware, game-engine, graphics API etc.

 [img](Documentations/Images/)